fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/references/filter_tree/tas/agency/federal_account.md

         + `federal_account`: `0550`
         + `depth` (optional, number)
             + Default: 0

-        With this tree structure, only TAS will be returned, and the tree depth will always be one, regardless of provided depth.
+        Defines how many levels of descendants to return under each node.
+For example, depth=0 will return a flat array, while depth=2 will populate the children array of each top level node with that node's children and grandchildren.
+The actual depth of each tree may be less than the value of depth if returned nodes have no children.
+Negative values are treated as zero.
         + `filter` (optional, string)

-        When provided, only results whose id or name matches the provided string (case insensitive) will be returned, along with any ancestors to a matching node.
+        Restricts results to nodes with a `id` or `description` matching the filter string.
+If depth is greater than zero, nodes will also appear the response if at least one child within depth matches the filter.

     + Schema

             {